 - Vaccine side effects include headache, nausea, tiredness, and injection-site reactions.

 - Duration of vaccine protection following a completed series is about 2 years.
 A booster dose interval has not been determined.

 Monkeypox is a viral disease similar to smallpox but milder and mainly transmitted from infected animals to humans or from infected humans to other humans.
-All cases of monkeypox have been acquired in Africa, except for an outbreak in the U.S. due to imported African rodents and a hospital-acquired case in the U.K. A vaccine has recently been approved for the prevention of both monkeypox and smallpox in adults.
+Monkeypox is regarded as the most important orthopoxvirus disease in humans since smallpox, which has been eradicated.
+All cases of monkeypox have been acquired in Africa, except for an outbreak in the US due to imported African rodents and a hospital-acquired case in the UK.
+A vaccine has recently been approved for the prevention of both monkeypox and smallpox in adults.

-Monkeypox most commonly occurs in the Democratic Republic of the Congo (> 1,000 cases per year), but recent outbreaks have been occurring in tropical rainforests in the Congo basin and West Africa, including Cameroon, Central African Republic, Liberia, Nigeria, Republic of the Congo, and Sierra Leone.
+Monkeypox most commonly occurs in the Democratic Republic of the Congo (DRC), with cases ranging from 1,000 to more than 5,000 cases per year; however, recent outbreaks have been occurring in tropical rainforests in the Congo basin and West Africa, including Cameroon, Central African Republic, Liberia, Nigeria, Republic of the Congo, and Sierra Leone.
+In 2020, more than 6,000 monkeypox cases (and more than 220 deaths) were reported from 17 provinces in DRC.
 The number of cases in affected areas is increasing, likely due to waning immunity from previous smallpox vaccination (which provided cross-protection against monkeypox) and closer contact between humans and animals as a result of population movement, civil unrest, deforestation, and climate change.
 Exported cases in foreigners living in or visiting Nigeria have been reported since 2018.